-Does my Widow, Widower, or civil partner get a pension?
+Does my widow, widower, or civil partner get a pension?

-The pension benefits that are payable to your Widow, Widower, civil partner and dependant children when you die depend on the circumstances.
+The pension benefits that are payable to your widow, widower, civil partner and dependant children when you die depend on the circumstances.
 The position is broadly as follows:

-- On death in service, a Widow's, Widower's or civil partner's pension is payable of 1/160 of final pensionable salary for each year of pensionable service (but where this service is increased according to a formula).
-A pension is also paid to any dependent child(ren) if no Widow's, Widower's or civil partner's pension is payable. - On death after retirement, a Widow's, Widower's or civil partner's pension is payable of 1/160 of final pensionable salary for each year of pensionable salary, with allowance for increases since leaving.
-A pension is also paid to any dependent child(ren) if no Widow's, Widower's or civil partner's pension is payable. - On death after leaving but before retirement, a Widow's, Widower's or civil partner's pension is payable of 1/160 of final pensionable salary for each year of pensionable salary, with allowance for increases between leaving and the date of death.
-A pension is also paid to any dependent child(ren) if no Widow's, Widower's or civil partner's pension is payable. - Pensions payable to civil partners are based solely on pensionable service completed from 1 December 2005, plus any contracted-out pension (GMP) earned before this date but after 5 April 1988. - If your Widow, Widower or civil partner is more than 12 years younger than you and you married on or after 1 October 2002, or you married less than six months before your date of death, their pension which was earned from your pensionable service from 1 October 2002 will be reduced.
+On death in service, a widow's, widower's or civil partner's pension is payable of 1/160 of final

+- pensionable salary for each year of pensionable service (but where this service is increased according to a formula).
+A pension is also paid to any dependent child(ren) if no widow's, widower's or civil partner's pension is payable. - On death after retirement, a widow's, widower's or civil partner's pension is payable of 1/160 of final pensionable salary for each year of pensionable service, with allowance for increases since leaving.
+A pension is also paid to any dependent child(ren) if no widow's, widower's or civil partner's pension is payable. - On death after leaving but before retirement, a widow's, widower's or civil partner's pension is payable of 1/160 of final pensionable salary for each year of pensionable service, with allowance for increases between leaving and the date of death.
+A pension is also paid to any dependent child(ren) if no widow's, widower's or civil partner's pension is payable. - Pensions payable to civil partners are based solely on pensionable service completed from 1 December 2005, plus any contracted-out pension (GMP) earned before this date but after 5 April 1988. - If your widow, widower or civil partner is more than 12 years younger than you, or you married less than six months before your death, their pension will be reduced.

-Will my Widow's, Widower's, former civil partner's or dependent children's pension increase?
+Will my widow's, widower's, former civil partner's or dependent children's pension increase?

-The Scheme will increase your Widow's, Widower's, former civil partner's or dependent children's pensions each 1 April in line with changes in the Retail Prices Index over the year to the previous 30 September.
+The Scheme will increase your widow's, widower's, former civil partner's or dependent children's pensions each 1 April in line with changes in the Retail Prices Index over the year to the previous 30 September.
 For the element of pension built-up after 1 April 2010, increases are restricted to a maximum of 2.5% in any year.

-Will my Widow's, Widower's or civil partner's pension carry on if they remarry?
+Will my widow's, widower's or civil partner's pension carry on if they remarry?

-If your Widow or Widower gets married again (or your previous civil partner enters another civil partnership), or lives with someone as husband and wife (cohabitation), the pension earned by pensionable service prior to 1 October 2002 may be stopped at the discretion of the Trustees.
+Yes, if your widow or widower gets married again (or your previous civil partner enters another civil partnership), or lives with someone as husband and wife (cohabitation), the pension will continue.

-LEAVING CLASSIC
+LEAVING PREMIUM

-What options do I have if I leave Classic Plus 2002?
+What options do I have if I leave Premium?

-You will leave Classic Plus 2002 if your employment with FSS ceases, or you choose to opt-out of Classic Plus 2002 while remaining in employment with FSS.
+You will leave Premium if your employment with FSS ceases, or you choose to opt-out of Premium while remaining in employment with FSS.